Delaware January 02, 2020

 Woodburn Mansion in Dover was built in 1790 and remains one of the finest examples of Georgian homes in the entire state.
 The 7 bedroom house has been home to many of Delaware’s wealthy citizens, and it was bought by the State of Delaware in 1965 to be the Governor’s Home.
 It was then renovated to make it more modern.
-One thing has stayed the same, though, throughout all of the years and all of the residents of the Governor’s House – the ghosts of Woodburn Mansion.
-They appear in many forms, mostly pleasant, and have been heard and seen by so many people that it’s hard to dispute the fact that there’s just something not quite right about the entire estate.
+One thing has stayed the same, though, throughout all of the years and all of the residents of the Governor’s House – the ghosts of Woodburn Mansion have never left.
+Many people consider this the most haunted house in Delaware!
+The spirits appear in many forms, mostly pleasant, and have been heard and seen by so many people that it’s hard to dispute the fact that there’s just something not quite right about the entire estate.
 Take a look, and let us know what YOU think.
-Is Woodburn haunted?
+Is Woodburn one of the scariest places in Delaware?

-Woodburn Mansion in the 1950s, shortly before the State of Delaware purchased it.
+When you look at Woodburn Mansion in the 1950s, pictured below shortly before the State of Delaware purchased it, you can almost tell it's an eerie and historic place.

 Prior to being the "Governor's House," this haunted place in Delaware was home to senators, politicians, wealthy farmers, doctors and other members of Delaware's elite class.
 Nearly every resident has reported hearing or seeing one of the Mansion's many ghosts.